10 First Aid Skills Everyone Should Know

 5. CPR

-Like with the Heimlich maneuver, it isn’t enough to know the steps of CPR.
+Like with the Heimlich maneuver, knowing the steps of CPR isn’t enough.
 You’ve got to practice them!

-What surprises many people trying out CPR for the first time is just how hard you have to push down during the chest compressions.
+What surprises many people trying out CPR for the first time is how hard you must push down during chest compressions.

 Remember, the goal of the chest compressions is to pump the heart manually!
 You have to push down about 2 inches.
 You’ve also got to do it very quickly (30 times at a rate of 100 pumps/minute).